Ranko Stojić: International career

 Stojić made his international debut for Yugoslavia in a friendly away at Scotland on 12 September 1984, under newly appointed manager Miloš Milutinović, as the team was still reeling from the disastrous showing at UEFA Euro 1984 earlier that summer.
 In addition to Stojić, six other players got their debuts that day in Glasgow; starters Edin Bahtić, Fadilj Vokri, Petar Georgijevski and Zoran Batrović, as well as subs Davor Jozić and Darko Pančev.
 At halftime, Stojić was brought on for Dragan Pantelić with Yugoslavia trailing 1–3.
 He conceded three more goals as the match ended in an embarrassing 1–6 loss for Yugoslavia.
 Still, Stojić left a good enough impression in Scotland to get a start two weeks later for the opening World Cup 1986 qualifier at home versus Bulgaria.
 The game ended in a goalless draw.

 Post-playing career

-In 1997, Stojić founded Dynamic Agency, a company for sports management and consulting.
-Some of his clients included French internationals Louis Saha, Jean-Alain Boumsong, Olivier Kapo, and Djibril Cissé.
-He was also responsible for the transfers of numerous Serbian footballers abroad, including those of Nenad Tomović, Filip Đorđević and Nemanja Pejčinović, among others.
+In 1997, Stojić established Dynamic Agency, a sports management and consulting company, through which he handled his football agent activities.
+Some of his clients included French international footballers Louis Saha, Jean-Alain Boumsong, Olivier Kapo, and Djibril Cissé.
+The agent was further responsible for the transfers of numerous Serbian league footballers abroad, including Nenad Tomović, Filip Đorđević and Nemanja Pejčinović, among others.

-In addition to his business, Stojić became a main sponsor of Serbian club Rad in the early 2000s.
+In addition to his agent business, during the early 2000s, Stojić became the main financier of the Serbian club Rad.
 He remained in the role for over a decade, before leaving the position in 2013.
-Afterwards, Stojić served as sporting director for Slovenian club Olimpija Ljubljana on two occasions, both times under the presidential reign of Milan Mandarić.
+Afterwards, during two separate stints, Stojić performed the sporting director role at the Slovenian club Olimpija Ljubljana, both times under the presidential reign of Milan Mandarić.